 37.3 3) The service of automatic communication devices installed in an aircraft station or aircraft earth station shall be controlled by an operator holding a certificate issued or recognized by the government to which the station is subject.
 Provided the devices are so controlled, they may be used by other persons.

+37.3A 4) The provisions of Nos.
+37.1, 37.2 and 37.3 shall not apply to automated distress and positioning systems operating in accordance with the global aeronautical distress and safety system.
 [Rationale: For GADSS the concept is that the distress tracking will be independent of the pilot and hence may not be from the State whose government the station is subject]

 37.4 4) Nevertheless, in the service of aircraft stations and aircraft earth stations operating radiotelephony solely on frequencies above 30 MHz, each government shall decide for itself whether a certificate is necessary and, if so, shall define the conditions for obtaining it.

 37.5 5) The provisions of No. 37.4 shall not, however, apply to any aircraft station or aircraft earth station working on frequencies assigned for international use.37.6 § 2 1) In the case of complete unavailability of the operator in the course of a flight, and solely as a temporary measure, the person responsible for the station may authorize an operator holding a certificate issued by the government of another Member State to perform the radiocommunication service.